sorokinmedia/crud/README.md

     }}
 />
 ```

 ####requestSaga && apiAdress

-Define apiAdress in your store to use requestSaga for requests.
+You have to define apiAdress in your store to use requestSaga for requests.
-It cab be used for fetching data or creating a new record.
+It can be used for fetching data or creating a new record.